GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 To accurately determine the primary photoionization mechanism within these various regions, we would require either deeper observations for a \niia\ detection or tighter limit, or alternative line-ratio diagnostic methods.
 We could use a $[\ions{S}{ii}]~ {\lambda\lambda6717,6731}$-based diagnostic \citep[e.g.][]{Veilleux1987}, however $[\ions{S}{ii}]~ {\lambda\lambda6717, 6731}$ emission was not detected for these quasars.
+For the integrated quasar spectrum, by integrating the corresponding ERR array across the expected location of the $[\ions{S}{ii}]~ {\lambda6717}$ line, assuming the same line width as the narrow \ha\ component (Table \ref{tab:QSOLines}), and applying our aperture correction, we find $F_{[S\rm{II}]\lambda6717}<2.8\times10^{-18} ~ \rm{erg/s/cm}^2 (3\sigma)$ for \DELS.
+For \VDES, this line is beyond the wavelength coverage of the detector.
 These lines are either very close to or just above the detectable wavelength range for this G395H/F290LP NIRSpec configuration, making accurate measurements difficult if a line was detected.
-We have also not detected any $\ions{\rm{He}}{ii}~ {\lambda4686}$ emission, which is particularly useful for distinguishing star formation and AGN dominated regions in the high-$z$ Universe where metallicities are low (see e.g. \"Ubler et al. in prep, \citealt{Nakajima2022}).
+We have also not detected any $\ions{\rm{He}}{ii}~ {\lambda4686}$ emission, which is particularly useful for distinguishing star formation and AGN dominated regions in the high-$z$ Universe where metallicities are low \citep[see e.g.][]{Nakajima2022,Uebler2023}.
+For the integrated quasar spectrum, following the same process for $[\ions{S}{ii}]~ {\lambda6717}$ but instead assuming the same line width as the narrow \oiiia\ component (Table \ref{tab:QSOLines}), we find $F_{\rm{HeII}\lambda4686}<2.3\times10^{-18} ~ \rm{erg/s/cm}^2 (3\sigma)$ for \DELS\ and $F_{\rm{HeII}\lambda4686}<1.6\times10^{-18}~ \rm{erg/s/cm}^2 (3\sigma)$ for \VDES.